 MCBH & MCIL Connector Operation & Maintenance

-NexSens X2-SDLMC and X2-CBMC data loggers include male and female Micro-Circular Bulkhead (MCBH) connectors compatible with Micro-Circular In-line (MCIL) sensor connectors.
+NexSens X2-SDLMC and X2-CBMC data loggers and CB-MCL wet-mate lids include male and female Micro-Circular Bulkhead (MCBH) connectors compatible with Micro-Circular In-line (MCIL) sensor connectors.
 These connectors are designed for use in wet conditions (not while submerged) as they force out water as connectors are mated.
-Like other connectors, MCBH and MCIL connectors still require proper lubrication and maintenance to avoid debris buildup that may allow moisture intrusion when deployed.
+Like other connector types, MCBH and MCIL connectors still require proper lubrication and maintenance to avoid debris buildup that may allow moisture intrusion when deployed.
 Dielectric, silicon-based grease is typically applied as lubrication to repel water and protect metal components from corrosion.

 Note: While these connectors are designed to force out water during mating, NexSens still recommends ensuring the connectors are completely dry before greasing and applying the connection.